Sad Woman, Happy Coffee

 Guuhhhh.

-Again: no Sumatra.
-I was as sharp as a potato.
+Thanks to my lack of Sumatra, I was as sharp as a potato.

 No biggie, I’ll just heat it up in the morning, I thought.